-I’m Domingo, a software developer and now world traveller.
-I like soccer, cycling, snowboarding, beer and working in my garden.
+Thanks for stopping by.
+I’m Domingo, a software developer and world traveller.
+I like soccer, cycling, hiking, snowboarding, beer and photography.
 My partner, Carina, a playful psychologist with a sincere interest in people, loves birds, bubbles, yoga, cycling and sharing stories.
-So our interests are quiet different.
+So our interests are quite different.
 However, an important thing we share is our passion for traveling.
-This blog is about taking some time off from a regular working life to explore the world.
+This blog is about taking some time off to explore out beautiful world.

 We are not escaping the life back home in Holland.
 Life at home is good.
 We have a cozy little house with a garden, I have a challenging job that I like, we live in a fine city surrounded with beautiful nature and we have some wonderful friends.
 Nothing wrong with that.
 But we also have a curiosity for new places.
 To learn about other cultures and meet new people.
 Being free and spending time outdoors.
 Seeing the days go by from inside an office isn’t exactly what I would call “being free and outdoors”.
 So… we could wait for retirement before starting to travel but that’s still far away and… more important, that day may never come.
 Luckily our jobs have put us in the position to be able to save some money to buy free time.
 Free time to go play outside and explore the world.
 To discover what it is to be out of your comfort zone and live out of a backpack for 2 years.
 For many this nomadic lifestyle may sound unappealing but I think it will be the best money ever spent.